yourdevkalki/arbitrum-vibekit/README.md

 ### 📚 Vibekit Concepts

-For deeper understanding of Vibekit concepts, explore our comprehensive lesson series in [this directory](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/arbitrum-vibekit-core/docs).
-These lessons cover everything from basic concepts to advanced agent development patterns, including skills architecture, LLM orchestration, deployment strategies, and production best practices.
+For deeper understanding of Vibekit concepts, explore our comprehensive [lesson series](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/arbitrum-vibekit-core/docs).
+They cover everything from basic concepts to advanced agent development patterns, including skills architecture, LLM orchestration, deployment strategies, and production best practices.

 ## 🧬 Repository Organization

-Vibekit is structured as a monorepo with TypeScript at its core, with a Rust implementation on the horizon.
+Vibekit is structured as a TypeScript monorepo, with a Rust implementation on the horizon.
 Here's how it's organized:

 ```
 Vibekit/